jlayog/Notes_Advice/Redux/Basics.md

 # 4 key concepts:

 - **Action**:
-   *A plain javascript object, such as values in curly braces, that tells the reducer how to change its data.*
+   *A plain javascript object, such as values in curly braces, that tells the reducer how to change its data or modify the state that it is producing.*
    Has one requirement: Must have a type property.
 - **Reducer**:
    *A function that returns/produces some amount of data.*